Dawud al-Ta'i

 Abu Sulaiman Dawud ibn Nusair al-Tā'ī, (ابو سلیمان داؤد بن نصیر الطائي) usually referred to as Dawud Tā'ī, (died between 776 and 783 CE) was an Islamic scholar and Sufi mystic.
 He resided in Kufa and was a prominent student of Abu Hanifa.
-His disciples included many influential personalities of Islamic mysticism, e.g., Maruf Karkhi and Ahmad al-Buni.
+His disciples included many influential personalities of Islamic mysticism, e.g., Maruf Karkhi.
 His master was Habib al-Ajami.

 Biography

 Ta'i studied hadith and fiqh for many years with Imam Azam Abu Hanifa in Kufa, and being one of his favorite students, he reached a high level in science and fiqh.
 He also had an effective speaking ability.
 He was probably being a bit offensive too.
 As a matter of fact, when he hit someone with his stick, his teacher Abu Hanifa had to scold him: "Abu Suleiman, your hand and tongue are growing long!"
 Dawud al-Tai was highly affected by this warning and did not speak in the last year of his studentship; he neither asked nor answered any questions.
 Although al-Tai was "the most fluent speaker of his time and the one who knew Arabic best", and "one of the leading imams in fiqh and opinion", he threw his books into the Euphrates River for some reasons that are shown differently in the sources and retreated to zuhd and worship.
 He completely distanced himself from the public and worldly affairs, locked himself in his house, and joined the congregation only at prayer times.

 Among the people he met were Fudayl b.
 Iyaz, Jafar al-Sadiq and Ibrahim ibn Adham.
 He also met the Abbasid Caliph Harun al-Rashid according to Imam Abu Yusuf.
 According to Fariduddin Attar, Fudayl b.
 Iyaz was proud to have had the honor of meeting him twice.
 One of his contemporaries in describing his greatness said, "If Dawud al-Tai had lived in the Age of Bliss [the Holy Prophet's time], the Qur'an would certainly have mentioned his zuhd and taqwa."